jellyfin-archive/jellyfin-docs/general/clients/clients.md

 #### Installing

-1. Download the repository installer as a [zip file](https://repo.jellyfin.org/releases/client/kodi/repository.jellyfin.kodi.zip)
+1. Download the repository installer [here](https://jellyfin.org/downloads/clients/#kodi-repository)
     * It will be saved as `repository.jellyfin.kodi.zip`
 2. Install the Jellyfin repository
     * Open Kodi and navigate to "Add-on Browser"